charlesDGY/InterVALue/README.md

 ## Conditions that haven’t been handled

-> 1. the source code couldn’t contain inline code blocks.
-> 2. the functions belonging to the c library couldn’t been handled unless inline them in the current file artificially.
+> 1. the functions belonging to the c library couldn’t been handled.
-     if they aren’t influence the branch and variable’s value, they can be ignored and we can obtain the result.
+     if they doesn’t effect the branch and concerned variables’s value, they can be ignored and we can obtain the result needed.
+> 2. now it’s only allowed to define the most simple pointer variable `int *p` and the most simple array `int a[n]`.
+> 3. it’s not allowed to define a function in another function.